Chaklader/part-of-speech-tagging/NOTE.md

 In the final lesson, we will learn the Hidden Markov Model (HMM) and its application in the Natural Language Processing task to tag Parts of Speech.
 HMM assumes unobservable states and computes the transition and emission probabilities from one state to another.

 # 6. Part of Speech Tagging with HMMs

+Hidden Markov Models (HMMs) are used to model sequences (including time-series data).
+HMMs have been successfully used on both supervised and unsupervised problems with sequence data in applications like speech recognition, bioinformatics, sign language recognition, and gesture recognition.

 Hidden Markov Models (HMMs) in Natural Language Processing